danielabrozzoni/Explore-South-Tyrol/README.md

 Explore South Tyrol is an innovative app for Android which, using Augmented Reality, lets you discover new cool places to see in South Tyrol.

 ## Why?
-We want to encourage tourists to explore the South Tyrol, since we really appreciate it: full of green areas, entertainment and places to see - without a good help, there's a high chance you forgot to visit *that* great place you saw on the net.
+We want to encourage tourists to explore the South Tyrol, since we really liked it: full of green areas, entertainment and places to see - without a good help, there's a high chance you forgot to visit *that* great place you saw on the net.

 We are srongly convinced that IT and nature need to work together, in perfect harmony: our project aims to integrate IT into our real, green, beautiful world.